On rigidity and convergence of circle patterns: Introduction

-Note that the circle patterns studied in this paper are in one-to-one correspondence to Delaunay decompositions of (a domain in) $\C$.
+Circle patterns for given combinatorics and intersection angles have been introduced and studied for example in~\cite{Sch92,BS93,Ri94,Sch97,BS02}.
+We recall some results in Section~\ref{CircelPatterns}.
 Moreover, circle patterns generalize planar {\em circle packings} which are configurations of discs corresponding to a triangulation of a planar domain where vertices correspond to discs and for each edge the two corresponding discs touch.
-Every such circle packing can be understood as an orthogonal circle pattern by adding circles corresponding to the triangular faces through the three touching points.
+Every such circle packing can be understood as an orthogonal circle pattern by adding circles corresponding to the triangular faces through the three touching points, see Figure~\ref{figKite}~(right) for an example.
 The corresponding intersection angles are all $\pi/2$.

-Circle patterns for given combinatorics and intersection angles have been introduced and studied for example in~\cite{Sch92,BS93,Ri94,Sch97,BS02}, see also~\cite{St05} and references therein for the case of circle packings.
-We recall some results in Section~\ref{CircelPatterns}.
+More details can for example be found in the monograph~\cite{St05} and in the references therein.

 Our first question in this article concerns a discrete analogue of Liouville's theorem in complex analysis, that is ``Any bounded entire function is constant''.
 To this end, we investigate infinite circle patterns whose corresponding kite patterns fill the whole complex plane $\C$ or the unit disc $\D$.
 Obviously, the underlying b-quad-graph is also infinite.
 We always assume that these infinite circle patterns are {\em locally finite} in $\C$ or $\D$, that is, for every compact subset of $\C$ or $\D$, respectively, there are only finitely many kites of the corresponding kite pattern which intersect this set.